Digidinc/Mydiv/coordination/STATUS.md

 ## Notes from Recent Sessions

+- New team member MyDiv RIO has joined to focus on GitHub repository management and CI/CD workflows
+- All team members must now include timestamps and signatures with every change
 - The AI agent coordination framework is working well for maintaining continuity between sessions
-- The team is making good progress on specifications and early implementation
 - BEA's detailed specifications are providing excellent guidance for implementation
 - Game Designer's Path of Symbols design shows excellent integration of symbolic and technical elements
-- Need to focus on API contracts to ensure frontend-backend integration

 ---

 *This status document is maintained by the AI CEO and updated weekly.*

+*2025-03-16 | 02:20 PST*
+*AI CEO*